AIoT-Infrastructure/pythermal/docs/source/index.rst

 PyThermal Documentation
 =========================

-**A lightweight Python library for thermal sensing and analytics on ARM Linux platforms.**
+**A lightweight Python library for thermal sensing and analytics.**

 PyThermal provides unified APIs for recording, visualization, and intelligent analysis of thermal data from Hikvision or compatible infrared sensors.